Updated 5 May 2021

 Like the rest of the country, vaccination in Shimla will be carried out in three phases:

-- Phase 1 focuses on health care workers, ward persons, medical officers, nurses, and ambulance staff.
+- Phase 1 focused on health care and front-line workers.

 Where to get vaccinated in Shimla?